-Sarah is a Senior Consultant supporting HMMH’s Federal Programs division in providing our clients with Airspace Analysis, specifically how changes in flight procedures might affect other users of the National Airspace System.
+Sarah is a Principal Consultant supporting HMMH’s Federal Programs division in providing our clients with Airspace Analysis, specifically how changes in flight procedures might affect other users of the National Airspace System.
 She also supports our Federally funded research programs.

-Prior to joining HMMH, she spent ten years at Massachusetts Institute of Technology’s Lincoln Laboratory supporting the Federal Aviation Administration and the US Army in developing, testing, and fielding innovative display systems and software for air traffic controllers and operators of Unmanned Aerial Systems.
+Prior to joining HMMH, she spent ten years at the Massachusetts Institute of Technology’s Lincoln Laboratory supporting the Federal Aviation Administration and the US Army in developing, testing, and fielding innovative display systems and software for air traffic controllers and operators of Unmanned Aerial Systems.
 She also worked at Avidyne, a manufacturer of avionics and flight data displays, as a systems engineer, developing integrated suites of navigation and aircraft performance management systems for general aviation aircraft.
 Most recently, she worked at BAE Systems as the project manager for accuracy analysis software of ballistic missile guidance systems for the Air Force.

 Sarah holds an SB from MIT in Aeronautical/Astronautical Engineering and an MS from UC Berkeley in Civil Engineering with a focus in Air Transportation.
 Additionally, she holds a Private Pilot certificate with airplane and instrument ratings from the FAA.